-No pilot and no glider are immune to collapses however active flying will virtually eliminate any tendency
+No pilot and no glider are immune to collapses however active flying will virtually eliminate any tendency to collapse.
+When the conditions are turbulent, be more active and anticipate the movements of your wing.

-Never initiate a turn at minimum speed (i.e. with full brakes on) as vou could risk entering a spin.
+Never initiate a turn at minimum speed (i.e. with full brakes on) as you could risk entering a spin.